Sorry, you need to enable JavaScript to visit this website.

 Policy framework

-As described in Eurydice database/Finland 13.
-Mobility and internationalisation, 'the international mobility of students and teachers is an essential part of education in Finland.
-The national core curricula sets internationalisation and cultural understanding as one of the key objectives in education.
-Therefore educational programmes throughout all levels of the education sector contain elements supporting internationalisation.
-Moreover, the education system provides students with a variety of possibilities to study outside Finland and to gain knowledge of other languages, cultures and societies.'
-The main agency for implementing policies in the field of international co-operation in education, training, youth, sports and culture is the Finnish National Agency for Education
+As described in Eurydice database/Finland 12.
+Mobility and internationalisation, 'the international mobility of students and teachers is an essential part of basic education in Finland’.
+The main agency for implementing policies in the field of international co-operation in education, training, youth, sports, and culture is the Finnish National Agency for Education

 Main cross-border mobility programmes for students in formal education

-As described in Eurydice database/Finland 13.1 Mobility in early childhood and school education government financial resources for the internationalisation of education and training are channelled through the Finnish National Agency for Education.
-There are also other national organisations offering funding to help finance, for example school exchanges.
-The main programmes for international student and staff mobility are Erasmus+ for mobility in European countries and Nordplus for mobility in Nordic countries.
-For more information about the European Solidarity Corps mobility programmes for youth and youth workers, see Youth Wiki Finland 2.5 Cross-border mobility programmes
+Government financial resources for the internationalisation of education and training are channelled through the Finnish National Agency for Education.
+There are also other national organisations offering funding to help finance school exchanges, for example.
+The main programmes for international student and staff mobility are Erasmus+ for European countries and Nordplus for Nordic and Baltic countries.

 Promoting mobility in the context of non-formal learning, and of youth work